joshl26/Outdoorsy/README.md

 >REST - REST (REpresentational State Transfer) is an architectural style for developing web services.

->MongoDB - open-source cross-platform document-oriented NoSQL database program to store details like users info, campsites info and comments.
+>MongoDB - Open-source cross-platform document-oriented NoSQL database program to store details like user info, campsites info and comments.

->PassportJS - authentication middleware for Node.js.
-Extremely flexible and modular, Passport can be unobtrusively dropped in to any Express-based web application.
+>PassportJS - Authentication middleware for Node.js.
+Extremely flexible and modular, Passport can be unobtrusively dropped into any Express-based web application.

->Data Associations - associating user data with the respective campsites and comments using reference method.
+>Data Associations - Associating user data with the respective campsites and comments using the reference method.

->Render.com - cloud platform as a service used as a web application deployment model.
+>Render.com - Cloud platform as a service used as a web application deployment model.

->AWS - mongodb is hosted on amazon ec2 instance.
+>AWS - Mongodb is hosted on Amazon ec2 instance.

 ## API DOCUMENTATION
 >LIVE API DEMO/DOCUMENTATION ![API](https://raw.githubusercontent.com/joshl26/joshl26/main/assets/Outdoorsy_1.png)